suvraadeep/ThinkRouter/README.md

 Whether you’re a **startup scaling AI features**, an **enterprise with high query volumes**, or a **multi-agent system builder**, ThinkRouter ensures you’re always using the right model for the job.
 By combining advanced prompt analysis with intelligent routing logic, it delivers **smarter AI allocation** and significant operational savings.

 **Smarter routing.
 Lower costs.
 Better results.**

-If you want, I can also create a **sleek one-liner tagline** to place right under the ThinkRouter logo so it feels brand-ready.
-That would make it pop in marketing and pitch decks.